-Sectigo's CA keys are generated in Hardware Security Modules (HSM)s that SHALL be compliant, as a minimum, to FIPS 140-2 level 3.
+Sectigo's CA keys are generated in Hardware Security Modules (HSM)s that SHALL be compliant, as a minimum, to FIPS 140-2 level 3 or Common Criteria EAL 4+.
 CA keys are never available outside the HSM or key ceremonies in plain text form.
 All CA key operations are performed within the security of the HSM, whether this be the initial key generation or their end use in the live production environment.
 All keys that are exported from the HSM are encrypted with a suitable encryption algorithm with the encryption key generated by the HSM.